Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_in_p_series.md

 {.is-success}

 - You can use up to 4 devices, any number of combinations of AMS and BMCUs.
-- Your printer firmware should be version 01.07.00.00 or earlier, otherwise you will not be able to switch the type of filament in the BMCU.
+- You can safely upgrade your P/X printer to the latest firmware
 - You will still need a rewind device to rewind the filament as it will exit quite a distance.
 - For multiple BMCUs, you will need to flash different firmware for each of the up to four BMCUs you own, number 1 to 4 respectively